Cairns Champion of the Underdog

 lemonade tree care

-Growing Lemonade Tree
+Lemonade Tree Care Guide

 The origins of the lemonade fruit tree are obscure.
 However it is now grafted onto compatible rootstock to produces a lemon like fruit that are edible and taste like lemonade.
 Consequently, these fruit trees are now widely grown in Australia and New Zealand.